redkitlab/PhishBait/README.md

 ## Overview

-PhishBait is a demonstration that simulates how a phishing attack might capture sensitive information like email and password through a spoofed form.
-It uses [Formspree](https://formspree.io) to simulate data capture and redirection, showcasing how attackers often disguise malicious pages to look legitimate.
+[PhishBait](https://github.com/luckalgorithm/PhishBait) is a demonstration that simulates how a phishing attack might capture sensitive information like email and password through a spoofed form.
+It uses [Formspree](https://formspree.io) to simulate data capture and redirection, showing how attackers can disguise malicious pages to look legitimate.

-Use this for illegal purposes and you might end up explaining your "cool little project" to a judge who doesn’t appreciate HTML, and get free government-sponsored housing.
-Don't do anything stupid.
+See [Demo](https://luckalgorithm.github.io/PhishBait/TackleBox/Demo/demo.html) for more information.